vaisala-oss/meta-licscan/README.md

 It facilitates generation of .json files containing both source code license analysis results (on a per-file basis) as well as relevant parts of Yocto metadata related to prementioned software artifacts.

 A command line utility for studying image-wide and package-specific license analysis results from prementioned .json files is also provided.

+There is no warranty of any kind for any feature or functionality provided by this layer.

 ## II.
 Host OS requirements